 He is 18 NY, a clerk.
 He and Parker Putnam 25 NY, a Peddler, were enumerated in a boarding house run by Mary Field 46 MA, and her son, Frank Field 25 MA.

 He is 25 NY, a peddler.
 He and George H. Putnam 18 NY, a clerk, were enumerated in a boarding house.
 He is Parker Trull Putnam a son of Nathan Putnam and Nancy Trull.
 He was home with them in Erie County, Pennsylvania in 1850.
 He’ll be married to Laura Austin here in 1865, 1870 and 1880

 WILLIAM J. PUTMAN West Peoria, Peoria County

 He is listed as 24 NY, a railroad clerk.
 He was living in a hotel.
-He too is a son of Nathan Putnam and Nancy Trull of New Hampshire and then Ontario County, New York and then Erie County, Pennsylvania.
+He looks to be the son of Nathan Putnam and Nancy Trull of New Hampshire and then Ontario County, New York and then Erie County, Pennsylvania.
 He was there in 1850.
 His brothers Parker and George are here in own too.

 SARAH PUTMAN Barry Township, Pike County

 There is a marriage record of Sarah Jane Phenegar marrying a Francis W. Putnam here in Pike County on December 30, 1858.
 I have no idea who Francis was though.
 At any rate, she is listed as 22 OH.
 She is a housekeeper in the Solomon Phenegar (probably her dad) household.
 Her son Randolph Putman is 8 months IL.